Ugarit: Late Bronze Age

+in a battle at Tuttul (possibly modern Tell Bi’a though there were two cites with that name in the region).
+Diplomatic relations with Egypt continued, as evidenced by two letters sent by Niqmaddu II (EA49) and his wife Ḫeba (EA48), probably sent to Akhenaten (1351–1334 BC).
+The former includes a request from the Egyptian king to send a physician to Ugarit.

 Destruction

-From the late 13th century into the early 12th century BC the eastern Mediterranean faced severe and widespread food shortages, possibly from crop failures due to plant disease.
+From the late 13th century into the early 12th century BC the eastern Mediterranean faced severe and widespread food shortages, possibly from crop failures due to climate change or plant disease.
 The kings of Ugarit—a major supplier and transporter of foodstuffs—received a number of desperate pleas for food from neighboring states.
 Eventually Ugarit itself faced shortage and hunger.
 A letter from Egyptian pharaoh Merenptah (r.
 1213 – 1203 BC) referred to a message sent by the ruler of Ugarit:

 So you had written to me: “Could I not have demanded my needs [from] the Great King, the king of Egypt, my lord?
 I demand this request: [In] the land of Ugarit there is a severe hunger (bi-ru-ú dan-niš): May my lord save [the land of Ugarit], and may the king give grain (ZÍZ.AN.MEŠ) to save my life … and to save the citizens of the land of Ugarit.

 The last king of Ugarit, Ammurapi (c.
-1215 – 1180 BC), was a contemporary of the last known Hittite king, Suppiluliuma II.
-A letter by Ammurapi stresses the seriousness of the crisis faced by many Near Eastern states due to attacks from outsiders (see Sea Peoples).
+1215 BC), was a contemporary of the last known Hittite king, Suppiluliuma II.
+A letter by Ammurapi stresses the seriousness of the crisis faced by many Near Eastern states due to attacks from outsiders.
 Ugarit's army and navy joined with Hittite forces to stem the oncoming enemy; the allies eventually had to fall back from Anatolia to the Syrian frontier.
 Ammurapi's response to the king of Alashiya's appeal for assistance from highlights the desperate situation in Ugarit and across the eastern Mediterranean: